jezzsantos/automate/docs/authoring.md

 - The `--isrequired`optionally defines whether the collection must have at least one item within it (`OneToMany`) or not required (`ZeroToMany`).

 - The `--name` optionally defines a new name for the collection.
 It must be alphanumeric and can contain the following additional characters:`._`.
 The name must not be the same as any existing attribute or element/collection on the `--aschildof` element/collection.
-Must also not be named `Id`, `DisplayName` or `Description`.
+Cannot be one of the reserved names: `Id`, `DisplayName`, `Description`, `ConfigurePath`, `Schema` or `Items`.

 - The `--autocreate` is an optional parameter that defines whether an instance of the collection will be created automatically when the pattern is applied.